juanlessa/drunk-flavor-back/README.md

 ```

 If you are using a different operating system, please refer to the installation guide on the [MongoDB website](https://www.mongodb.com) for instructions.

-Make sure to enable the replica set option in your MongoDB single node by following these steps:
-**Note:** in the code samples below, we will consider that your MongoDB instance is running on localhost at port 27017 (the default MongoDB port).
-If this is not the case for you, please modify this information as needed.

-1. Start the MongoDB server in replSet mode by providing the --replSet parameter when starting the MongoDB process.
-For example:

-    ```shell
-    mongod --replSet=rs0
-    ```

-2. Connect to the MongoDB instance using the MongoDB shell.

-    ```shell
-    mongosh "mongodb://localhost:27017"
-    ```

-3. In the MongoDB shell, initiate the replica set by running the following command:

-    ```mongo
-    rs.initiate({
-        _id : "rs0",
-        members: [
-            { _id: 0, host: "localhost:27001" }
-        ]
-    })
-    ```

-4. Now, you can add the current node to the replica set by executing the following command:

-    ```mongo
-    rs.add("localhost:27017")
-    ```

-5. Verify the replica set status to ensure that everything is configured correctly.

-     ```mongo
-    rs.status()
-    ```

-Now your database environment is ready.

 ### node.js